MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-pane.md

 ![Screenshot of the continue flow run option in the action.](media/configuring-actions-errors/continue-flow-run.png)

-Power Automate offers two additional error handling options.
+Power Automate offers two more error handling options.
 Select the **New rule** button to:
 - **Set variable**: Sets the desired value to a specified variable.
 - **Run subflow**: Executes a specified subflow.